stkent/amplify/README.md

 ### Custom Event Checks

-A new custom event check can be created by implementing the `IEventCheck<T>` interface.
+A new custom event check can be created by implementing the `IEventBasedRule<T>` interface.
 The generic type `T` must be one of: `Integer`, `Long`, or `String`.
 The type you select will depend on which tracked event aspect (time, count, etc.) you wish to apply this check to.

 ## Prompt UI